Pulset/Crawler/README.md

 # Crawler
 Get free ss info base Node.js
 # How to use
-1. npm install
-2. node index.js
+1. node index.js
-3. see the ssInfo.json
+2. see the ssInfo.json